-One of my good friends is a social media goddess and introduced me to 80th & Ivy one afternoon via their Twitter account while she was helping me to come up with a list of possible venues for my wedding reception dinner next year.
+One of my good friends is a social media maven and introduced me to 80th & Ivy one afternoon via their Twitter account while she was helping me to come up with a list of possible venues for my wedding reception dinner next year.
 At the time, they hadn’t opened yet, but their Twitter feed was abuzz with updates and it looked like they were having no issues promoting their grand opening.
 Fast forward a few weeks and I ended up there for dinner with Mark.

 What I enjoy about 80th & Ivy is their responsiveness via Twitter.
 I got a reservation just by tweeting – and they tweeted back a teaser of one of their appies – quite clever, I must say.
 I think it’s great that they engage with the public with their regular updates and it’s nice to be able to make a reservation without having to call.